30 Adjectives to Describe a Voice (with Meanings & Examples)

 Calm

-Meaning: peaceful, quiet, without worry.
+Meaning: peaceful, relaxed, without worry.

 Cheerful

-“How are you feeling today?” asked the doctor in a cheerful voice.
+“How are you feeling today?” the doctor asked in a cheerful voice.

 Clear